strimzi/proposals/052-k8s-server-side-apply.md

 [Kubernetes recommend](https://kubernetes.io/docs/reference/using-api/server-side-apply/#upgrading-from-client-side-apply-to-server-side-apply:~:text=the%20object%20doesn%27t%20have%20to%20be%20read%20beforehand) omitting the `GET` call from the Kubernetes API, given that we only want to send the API our desired fields and leave it up to the API to solve.
 The thing here is that by removing `GET`, we would always need to `UPDATE` with the desired status and allow Kubernetes to resolve it.
 This would in theory be 1 API call made by Strimzi per resource per reconciliation as opposed to more.
 [Kuberenetes suggest](https://kubernetes.io/blog/2022/10/20/advanced-server-side-apply/#reconstructive-controllers) there are two ways to write controllers with Server Side Apply, the first being a modification to the existing "Read-Modify-Update" method that Strimzi is currently using, to compute the changes in a similar fashion but only on the fields Strimzi owns.
 The second (and recommended) way is that you reconstruct the whole resource for every reconciliation (of each resource) and Apply that, letting Kubernetes manage it.
 The advantages and disadvantages are discussed in the above link.
-Notably a NO OP Apply is not very taxing on the API and can reduce the number of calls by quite a lot. **Ideally Strimzi would do it the second way, that is we can remove all comparison logic and storing of state and all GET requests, and just rebuild the resource every time and Server Side Apply it.**
+Notably a NO OP Apply is not very taxing on the API and can reduce the number of calls by quite a lot. **Strimzi will adopt the second way, that is we can remove all comparison logic and storing of state and all GET requests, and just rebuild the resource every time and Server Side Apply it.**

 Existing Resources (Pods/ConfigMaps/etc) contain a patch strategy in the [upstream docs](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/), this explains how Server Side Apply will merge fields together, this will be unique to every field and if no strategy is listed then it can be assumed the whole field is changed each time.